Steinbeck-Lab/MORTAR/README.md

 <a href="https://github.com/FelixBaensch/MORTAR/releases">marked releases</a> (below the change notes).
 <br>In brief (more details in the dedicated sections below), a graphical installer
-executable is available for Windows, a disk image (DMG) file for installation on macOS, and a Debian package (DEB) is available for installation on Debian-based Linux distributions like Ubuntu.
+executable is available for Windows, a disk image (DMG) file for installation on macOS, an RPM Package Manager (RPM) package for Red Hat-based Linux distributions like AlmaLinux, and a Debian package (DEB) is available for installation on Debian-based Linux distributions like Ubuntu.
 On all three operating systems (Windows, macOS, and Linux), MORTAR can also be run from the command line using the supplied “fat” Java ARchive (JAR) which gives you full control, e.g., over how much memory should be used.
 A Java Development Kit or Runtime Environment (JDK/JRE) of version 21.0.1 or higher must be pre-installed on your system